App-ID™

 Application Function Control

-Maximize productivity by safely enabling the application itself (Microsoft SharePoint) or individual functions.
+Maximize productivity by safely enabling the application itself

 An important point to highlight is that our firewall uses a positive enforcement model, which means that all traffic can be denied except those applications that are expressly allowed via policy.
 This means that unknown traffic can be easily blocked or tightly controlled merely by expressly allowing what is needed to run the business.
 Alternative offerings that are based on IPS (negative control) will allow unknown traffic to pass through without providing any semblance of visibility or control.